3lLobo/HTB-pwns/CyberApocalypse23/blockchain_shooting_101/README.md

 yarn start
 ```

- - Python
+- python

 If you are running the challenge locally, make sure the endpoint matches and run the `run_local.py` script.
-Otherwise instert the intel received from the `tcp` endpoint in `run.py` and run the very same script.
+Otherwise insert the intel received from the `tcp` endpoint in `run.py` and run the very same script.

 ```bash
 poetry install